RR

 Generate faster with ReportRemarks

 Need comments for a full class?
-ReportRemarks generates and exports report card comments in minutes.
+ReportRemarks generates and exports comments on a report card, comments in the report card, and comments for report cards — all in minutes.

 Related guides